spacetelescope/drizzlepac/doc/source/mast_data_products/pipeline-astrometric-calibration-description.rst

     (e.g. acs_hrc_alignment_all.json).
 The required number of cross matchs (nmatches) are those next to each geometry in the mosaic_fitgeom_list and mosaic_relgeom_list parameters.
-Alternatively, the check passes so long as the number of cross matches is at least 2, and the *fit_rms* is less than 0.5.
+Alternatively, the check passes so long as the number of cross matches is at least 2, and the *fit_rms* is greater than 0.5.

-  * **cross_match_check**: Ensures that if the number of cross matches is less than 100, it does a check to ensure a Pearsons correlation coefficient of greater than 0.5; this appears to duplicate the *radial_offset_check*.
+  * **cross_match_check**: Ensures that if the number of cross matches is less than 100, it does a check to ensure a Pearsons correlation coefficient of greater than 0.5.

 Creation of Final Aligned Products